ALL ABOUT NITRO COLD BREW COFFEE

-What is the Difference Between Cold Brew and Cold Brewed?
+What Is The Difference Between Cold Brew And Cold Brewed?

 The term Cold brew was traditionally used to refer to coffee that has been made using cold water only.
 Over time, this term has evolved to become a loose term.
 Nowadays, it is used to refer to cold-coffee methods.